lihaoyi/macropy/readme.md

 assert block2.to_string() == '<div><img src="/static/images/bolton.png" />Michael Bolton</div>'
 ```

 [Pyxl](https://github.com/dropbox/pyxl) is a way of integrating XML markup into your Python code.
 By default, pyxl hooks into the python UTF-8 decoder in order to transform the source files at load-time.
-In this, it is similar to how MacroPy transforms source files at import time.
+In this, it is similar to how MacroPy transforms source files at import time (Note: at present, pyxl must be manually installed from its github repo; it cannot be installed via `pip`)

 A major difference is that Pyxl by default leaves the HTML fragments directly in the source code: